stashed/docs/docs/addons/nats/helm/index.md

 ### Insert Sample Data

-Now, we are going to exec into the nats-box pod and and create some sample data.
+The above Helm chart also deploy a pod with nats-box image which can be used to interact with the NATS server.
+Let's verify the nats-box pod has been created.

 ```bash
 ❯ kubectl get pod -n demo -l app=sample-nats-box